Sampension wished to modernise the property and the surrounding areas, and to convert the former head office property into a multi-user building.

 The conversion and modernisation had to accommodate commercial tenants and their requirements.

-The second part will comprise the conversion and new fitting-out of office premises, as they are leased out.
+The second part comprised of the conversion and new fitting-out of office premises, as they are leased out.

-Sampension therefore required project design and construction management, to ensure that the building work took place in accordance with the agreements established with the contractor concerning finances, time and quality.
+Sampension therefore required project design and construction management to ensure that the building work took place in accordance with the agreements established with the contractor - both concerning finances, time and quality.

 To achieve the optimum fitting-out and working environment in the new multi-user building, DEAS also undertook space planning of communal areas.
 The purchase of modern furniture, green plants and design of special fittings have all helped to achieve an attractive contemporary environment.

-The modernised and converted property was ready to hand over to Sampension and new tenants on 1 October 2016 and is thus keeping to the agreed schedule.
+The modernised and converted property was ready to hand over to Sampension and new tenants on 1 October 2016 which was according to the agreed schedule.

 The building's new layout includes a café, lounge areas and various informal meeting zones, in which the individual furniture is tailored to specific functions.
 This has resulted in a multi-user building that can accommodate many types of commercial tenants, who can all benefit from the various communal areas.